yogeshmpandey/yogeshmpandey.github.io/_posts/2017-11-27-Backpacking-Europe-ROME.md

 <img src="https://i.imgur.com/EqR2GZz.jpg" alt="logo">
 >Vatican Guards

-But it was worth it.
-I climbed some 600 stairs to reach the top of the Bascilia.
+I had to wait for an hour, but it was worth it.
+From here, I climbed some 600 stairs to reach the top of the Bascilia.
 The views from the Top were breathtaking.
-The city expanded to the horizon.
+The city expanded towards the horizon.
 It literally looked infinite.

 One can see the works of Leonardo da Vinci, Michelangelo and Raphael in the interiors.
 The architecture inside is so amazing that I am out of adjectives.